dantedelucia/buildkite-svmkit-examples/aws-network-spe-py/README.md

     0 errors, 0 warnings, 0 informations
 ```

-3. Log into the bootstrap node and verify the network is up and talking.
+4. Log into the bootstrap node and verify the network is up and talking.

 ```
-% pulumi stack select dev
 % ./ssh-to-host 0
 Warning: Permanently added '54.200.238.38' (ED25519) to the list of known hosts.
 Linux ip-172-31-22-205 6.1.0-26-cloud-amd64 #1 SMP PREEMPT_DYNAMIC Debian 6.1.112-1 (2024-09-30) x86_64